galexla/django_webshop/README.md

 # Webshop

 ## Quick start
-Here is the minimal configuration to start with.
+Here is a minimal configuration to start with.

 Create a `.env` file from a template:
 * `cp .env.template .env`